 Must be addressed with name and department or name and PO Box number.

 Outgoing Campus Mail:

 Must have a mail authorization (blue slip).
-It should be filled out with department name, account number and signature.
+It should be filled out with a department name, account number, and signature.

 If your department needs a receipt for metering cost, supply two authorizations with receipt written on the top on one.
 This copy will be sent back to your department.

-If your mail piece is a bi/tri-folded folded, please place tape on the top or bottom and on the right hand side.
+If your mail piece is a bi/tri-folded folded, please place tape on the top or bottom and the right-hand side.
 This will allow the mail piece to go through the meter machine.